gmsakibursabbir/fractal-to-desktop/src/content/posts/perturbation-theory.md

 ## Perturbation Theory Basics

 Perturbation theory hinges on the principle that the difference between two large numbers can be represented by small numbers.
-For example (Example from <a href="http://mathr.co.uk/mandelbrot/perturbation.pdf">http://mathr.co.uk/mandelbrot/perturbation.pdf</a> by Claude Heiland-Allen)
+For example (Example from `[http://mathr.co.uk/mandelbrot/perturbation.pdf](http://mathr.co.uk/mandelbrot/perturbation.pdf)` by Claude Heiland-Allen)

 A = 123456798